Impact Stories

 “I love doing it because I get to meet the different people there, and I’m able to help,” says Reesor, who works in the O’Malley School of Business dean’s office.
 “It also helps me to get the hands-on experience of tax work.”

-She plans on staying at the College to pursue her fifth-year MBA in accounting and then take the CPA exam.
+She plans on staying at the University to pursue her fifth-year MBA in accounting and then take the CPA exam.
 In the meantime, Reesor intends to be involved in as much as possible, to take advantage of all the programs, events, courses, and mentoring and networking that she can as she finishes up her undergraduate studies in May.

 Since graduation, Reesor began the five-year MBA program in accounting.
 She has accepted a job in the audit department of accounting firm CohnReznick LLP, which she will begin in the fall of 2020.